zeepk/woodcut/src/pages/api/README.md

 ## FAQ

+### Why didn't the player stat data update?

+Player stat data has a buffer time of 60 seconds.
+If a request is made for player stats, and then another request for the same player within 60 seconds, the same data will be returned.
+This is in effort to prevent this API running into rate limits of the official game's API.

-Which skills/minigames to the `skillId`/`minigameId` correspond to?
+### Which skills/minigames to the `skillId`/`minigameId` correspond to?

+> Out of date?
+A new minigame or skill may have been added.
+Let me know!

 0. Overall
 1. Attack